fronx/reincarnation/README.markdown

 # reincarnation

-monkey patch existing class and modules with the added comfort of "super".
+monkey patch existing class and modules with the added comfort of "super". in other words: you shouldn't even consider using this.

 example for classes: